PolusAI/image-tools/polus-feature-extraction-plugin/README.md

    7. Solidity -
          Ratio of pixels in the region to pixels of convex hull image.
    8. Centroid -
          The center point of the region.
-Centroid_row is the x centroid coordinate and Centroid_column is the y centroid coordinate.
+Centroid x and y indicates the (x,y) coordinates.
    9. Neighbors -
          The number of neighbors touching the object.
    10. Maximum feret -